LouisGaravaglia/iTranslate/README.md

 A large search bar was implemented front and center on the landing page.
 This is to benefit what the majority of users want to acheive when they come to a lyrics webiste: Find the song they want to pull down lyrics for.

 All sections when displaying results only display one result (artist, album, track, or genre) at a time.
 This is to not create a cluttered or overwhelming amount of information.
 When the user would like to see more results there is a slider in place of traditional pagination buttons.
 This allows for quick scrolling from beginning to end, and can also be used with arrow keys for a more indiviualized experience.

-**Testing**

-Frontend tests are located in the src folder next to each component which it tests.
-To run Frontend tests, cd to the Frontend folder and run the command: npm test

-Backend tests are located in the routes folder next to each route which it tests.
-To run Backend tests, cd to the Backend folder and run the command: jest --runInBand --coverage

 **User Flow**